Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it means there is always some truth behind rumors or suspicions.
 The "smoke" refers to a sign or indication of something, and the "fire" is the actual truth.
-The phrase suggests that when something is rumored, there’s usually some reality behind it, making it figurative.
+The idiom suggests that when something is rumored, there’s usually some reality behind it, making it figurative.

 Origin: